 Much of the work is labour intensive and can be monotonous such as gardening, painting and cleaning.

 Volunteers must know their project well before applying.

-All volunteers MUST have a good level of English to participate, with the ability to communicate well for public talks or speaking on the telephone.
-This is also vital due to the close proximity to dangerous animals.
+All volunteers MUST have a good level of English to participate (at least a level B) This is also vital due to the close proximity to dangerous animals.
+Long term volunteers may need it for public talks or speaking on the telephone.